ChristyCheuk/Portfolio/final_project_part_II_christycheuk.md

 # Final Project Part II: Wireframes and User Research
+## Progress
+#### Decide a topic - Done
+- Find a topic that I am interested in or closely related to my daily life that I would like to say
+- Decide who the audience will be

+#### Research on the topic - Done
+- Make sure its data is accessible

+#### Sketches - Done
+- Brainstorm what I would like to put in the final design

+#### Collect feedback – Done

+#### Revise based on feedback – Done
+-	Organize the feedback by trying to find patterns
+-	Reflect on what I learned from the feedback
+-	Come up with changes I would make the most sense in the final design

+#### Deliver the final design – by December 8
+-	Use flourish/Tableau to refine the design
+-	Use shorthand to build the story

 ## Wireframe and storyboard
+As a reader, I want to find long-term contentment so that I can get real happiness.
+I can do this by spending less time on the phone and more time on non phone activities.
+I will be showing:
+- the difference between pleasure and happiness associated with dopamine and serotonin respectively
+- how the phone make our life
+- spending time on non phone activities can bring more happiness than the phone can
+- call for the action of spending time on non phone activities instead of on the phone

 ### Page 1 - Cover Page
 ![IMG_0414](https://user-images.githubusercontent.com/116990977/205186471-6dfcdcf0-f1f0-4aa4-bf42-0d198466ec33.PNG)